trinodb/trino/presto-docs/src/main/sphinx/security/internal-communication.rst

          node.internal-address-source=FQDN

    - It is also possible to specify each node's fully-qualified hostname manually.
-     This will be different for every host.
+     This is different for every host.
 Hosts should be in the same domain to make it easy to create the correct SSL/TLS certificates. e.g.: ``coordinator.example.com``, ``worker1.example.com``, ``worker2.example.com``.